-To help you build your working vocab and expressions, here are seven simple and logical tips to speed you to the promised land.
+To help you build your working vocab and expressions, here are seven simple and logical tips for how to improve your German and progress toward fluency.

 1. Learn Literal Translations of Sentences

 Unfortunately learning German isn’t as simple as swapping each English word for a German one.
 Each language has its own logic and structure.
 When they say that to truly learn German you must be able to think in it, they’re talking about its idiomatic characteristics that usually aren’t found in other languages.

 Knowing the literal translation of the sentence, even if it sounds funny in English, can help get you embedded in the syntax of the sentence.
 This makes remembering it easier, and starts to pull the curtains away from the structure of German.

 Let’s take, for example, the simple case of saying “How are you?” to your friends: Wie geht es dir?
 Even if you’ve heard of it before, it could look like an odd expression without much sense to it.
 However, like so much of German, there’s an inherent rationale to it.
 Let’s break it down:

 What you’re actually saying when you part ways in Germany is “How goes it to you?”
 While it sounds awkward in English, it does start to make some sense.
 It sounds like a greeting.
 Finding its literal translation can make it easier to absorb once the logic is laid bare, and helps get some more vocab out of a single expression.